centreon/centreon-documentation/en/graph-views/install-ha.md

 ### Configuring the MariaDB scripts environment variables

-The `/etc/centreon-ha/mysql-resources.sh` file declares environment variables that must be configured so that the *Centreon MAP HA* scripts dedicated to MariaDB can work properly.
+The `/etc/centreon-ha/mysql-resources.sh` file declares environment variables that must be configured so that the *Centreon-Map HA* scripts dedicated to MariaDB can work properly.
 These variables must be assigned the chosen values for the macros.

 ```bash
 #!/bin/bash